Crabbox docs

 • --keep-on-failure keeps a newly created failed sandbox until Daytona

-• auto-stop or explicit crabbox stop.
+• auto-stop or an explicit crabbox stop.